-Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers
+Go there instead of overlooking – how previously unreached target groups can be reached with MINT offerings

 classification